-If you are lying back in a wellsupported position with your baby lying on your tummy, they will often move themselves onto your breast and begin to feed.
+If you are lying back in a well-supported position with your baby lying on your tummy, they will often move themselves onto your breast and begin to feed.

 Remember at all times to keep your baby safe.
 Never breastfeed your baby lying down on a sofa.

-Breastfeeding should feel comfortable.
-Your baby should be relaxed.
-You should hear a soft swallowing.
-If it doesn't feel right, start again.
-Slide one of your fingers into your baby's mouth, gently break the suction and try again.
-You can try feeding lying on your side or in a bed or chair, supported in an upright position.
+You can try feeding lying in bed on your side or in a bed or chair, supported in an upright position.
 This will make it easier to hold your baby so their neck, shoulders and back are supported and they can reach your breast easily.
 Their head and body should be in a straight line.